Carrington-dev/clixprojects/README.md

-The `bestpoolservices` repository appears to be for a pool service company's website.
+The `clixprojects` repository appears to be for a pool service company's website.
 It contains various PHP, CSS, and JavaScript files, including components for forms, services, and testimonials.

 Here's a sample README structure: